I was the first designer in the building. Three years later, UI that took months to ship takes about a week — across web and mobile.

 Vue 3webReact NativemobileThe trick: defining components at the token layer first, not the implementation layer.
 Vue 3 and React Native have completely different rendering models — but a button built from shared tokens looked and behaved identically on both.

-The real Storybook: Alerts, Buttons, Cards, Data Grids, Date Pickers and complex modals — each built once at the token layer, rendered live in Vue 3.
+The real Storybook, early in its life: Alerts, Buttons, Cards, Data Grids, Date Pickers and complex modals — each built once at the token layer, rendered live in Vue 3.
 Design stopped living in a file and became the source of truth in code.

 Drag to pan, scroll to zoom, switch tabs, try the AI panel — a live partial prototype, interactive on desktop.
 Flip to the legacy tab to see the screen it replaced.